 Heart Rate Variability (HRV) is the inter-beat variability between successive heart contractions, measuring the activity of the autonomic nervous system.
 Variability in heart rate is a result of the adaptive processes of the body’s response to stimuli within the body.

-The two key reasons we like to use HRV:
+There are two key reasons to use HRV:

 Nutrition significantly impacts heart rate variability, systematic inflammation, immune system function, and autoimmune triggers.
 A wholefood plant-based diet is highly anti-inflammatory which combats systematic inflammation, thereby providing a more favourable HRV reading.